deckerweb/multisite-toolbar-additions/README.md

 **Multisite install:** Of course, it's fully compatible

-**Single install:** The plugin WILL also working like a charm for regular non-Multisite installs - just without the network specific stuff.
+**Single Site install:** The plugin WILL also working like a charm for regular non-Multisite installs - just without the network specific stuff.
 However, there's still A LOT (single) site specific stuff supported.
 So it's up to your use case :). -- I for myself use this plugin on each and every install because it SAVES ME A LOT OF CLICKS & TIME! ...and that was the very reason I've developed it, yeah :-)

 ---